-Drone scanning is a technological breakthrough that’s allowing businesses and individuals to exploit the power of computer vision in new ways.
-The applications of drone scanning are wide-ranging so it’s already being exploited in a number of use cases.
-Farmers, architects and field service agents are all using drones to improve the way they work.
+Drone scanning is a technological breakthrough that allows businesses and individuals to exploit the power of computer vision in new ways.
+The applications of drone scanning vary and cover a wide range of industries and use-cases.
+Farmers, architects, and field service agents are all using drones to improve the way they work.

 Here’s a quick look at where drone scanning is already in use and where it’s likely to go in the future.
-And if you want to start drone scanning yourself, skip to the bottom and find out how you can start drone scanning with just your smartphone and your favourite drone!
+And if you want to start drone scanning yourself, skip to the bottom and find out how you can start drone scanning with just your smartphone and your favorite drone!

-Drones have exploded in popularity since 2015.
-With the ability to capture high quality video from stunning aerial angles, it’s changed the way people record everything from sports competitions to music festivals.
-Of course, computer vision developers have also tried their hand at exploiting the agility of drones to design new and unique projects.
+Drones exploded in popularity back in 2015.
+With the ability to capture high-quality videos from stunning aerial angles, it has changed the way in which people record everything – from sports competitions to music festivals, and even the recreational traveler.

-Drone scanning is a great way to remove workers from dangerous situations such as aerial cell tower inspections.
+Drone scanning is also a great way to remove workers from dangerous situations such as aerial cell tower inspections.
 Traditionally, cell tower inspections are manned operations that involve workers climbing towers with a harness to conduct routine inspections.
 With a drone, the entire process can be completed as an unmanned mission from a safe distance.